Sperm whale: Diet

 Sperm whales, as well as other large cetaceans, help fertilise the surface of the ocean by consuming nutrients in the depths and transporting those nutrients to the oceans' surface when they defecate, an effect known as the whale pump.
 This fertilises phytoplankton and other plants on the surface of the ocean and contributes to ocean productivity and the drawdown of atmospheric carbon.

 Life cycle

 Sperm whales can live 70 years or more.
+The oldest recorded living sperm whale was 77–80 years old.
 They are a prime example of a species that has been K-selected, meaning their reproductive strategy is associated with stable environmental conditions and comprises a low birth rate, significant parental aid to offspring, slow maturation, and high longevity.

 How they choose mates has not been definitively determined.
 Bulls will fight with each other over females, and males will mate with multiple females, making them polygynous, but they do not dominate the group as in a harem.
 Bulls do not provide paternal care to their offspring but rather play a fatherly role to younger bulls to show dominance.

+Recent studies have shown that associations between groups of males and females are temporary, and that associations between groups and individual males appear to be determined by female choice rather than male aggression.
+As if to support this, aggression between male sperm whales is rare within breeding grounds; only one case of male-male aggression was recorded over 11 years in a 40-year study around the Galapagos Islands, and no aggression was reported in a similar 20-year study off the Dominican Republic.
+Males do occasionally bear teeth marks, which could have occurred during intra-sex competition, but this raises the possibility that male sperm whale teeth marks may have evolved as a signal of male dominance rather than as a direct result of competition for females.
+However, observations may be rare because fights between males occur very quickly or under the water.